-If you want a beautiful treat in the shape of creepy mummies for the upcoming Halloween, then these Mummy Pumpkin Cookies will be as much about fun as about taste.
-For the friends or relatives who don’t like pumpkin you could make a equally delicious magic cake or a chocolate peanut butter cheesecake, they will love you for it!!
+If you want tasty treats in the shape of creepy mummies for this coming Halloween, then these Mummy Pumpkin Cookies will be perfect.
+Made with homemade pie crust, these pastry-style cookies are so buttery and soft!
+For the friends or relatives who don’t like pumpkin, you could make an equally delicious magic cake or a chocolate peanut butter cheesecake – they will love you for it!!

 A few weeks ago, with the start of fresh apple season, my first recipe with them was for the beautiful Apple Pies Cookies.
 Making these fantastic cookies, I had parts of what was left in all possible forms because they were falling off while I was forming the rounded cookies.
 My husband, who found a leftover with right angles found out a really interesting thing!

 „Look, this looks like a little mummy!“ he was joking while he was taking a detailed look at it.